 How we manage sharks

-One of MPI's roles is to manage New Zealand's fisheries resources.
+One of Fisheries New Zealand's roles is to manage the country's fisheries resources.
 This means we're responsible for managing the impacts of fishing activity on sharks (and other wildlife).

 Unlike seabirds and marine mammals, some sharks are fished commercially (except for 7 protected species) – but we still need to manage them sustainably.
 We do this through the: